bryanwhl/rc4app/README.md

 # RC4 App Development
 ## 1. Introduction

 This is a repository for the development of RC4 App.
+We are going to use mainly React Native as our tech stack.
+For more information and resources on React Native I suggest checking out The Net Ninja, his tutorial is one of the best in class.
+It certainly helps a lot if you understand how Reac js works also so be sure to watch that too.

 ## 2. Development Tools
 ### Visual Studio Code